Search Contextures Sites

 Workaround #2 -- Status Bar AutoCalc

-1. Select a column that you know is non-empty.
+1. Select a column that you know has data in each cell.

-2. Right-click on the embossed area of the status bar.
+2. Right-click on the embossed area at the right side of the status bar.

 3. Choose Count -- it'll tell you how many are in the selected cells.